This lamb neck stew uses frugal bone in neck chops to create a simple, homely, cheap and outrageously tasty stew… just add mint sauce!

 - Throw in the bay leaves and thyme, have a taste, and add salt as required.

-- Pop on the lid and transfer to the oven and cook at 160°C or 320°F for 1 hour.
+- Return the meat to the pan along with any resting juices, pop on the lid, transfer to the oven and cook at 160°C or 320°F for 1 hour.

-- After an hour remove the pan and mash some of the potatoes against the side of the pan.
+- After an hour remove the pan and mash some of the potatoes against the side of the pan and add the Worcestershire sauce.

 Amount Per Serving: Calories: 952Total Fat: 50gSaturated Fat: 20gTrans Fat: 2gUnsaturated Fat: 19gCholesterol: 209mgSodium: 879mgCarbohydrates: 68gFiber: 9gSugar: 13gProtein: 60g